srabosthyprama/My-Data-Analytics-Portfolio/Power BI Projects/Pizza Sales Report/Analysis-Dashboard/Readme.md

 Together, these two sizes account for **less than 1%** of total pizzas sold.

-### Business Insight
+### Insight

-This creates a potential opportunity to review the cost of maintaining very low-demand sizes.

-Rather than removing these sizes immediately, management could first evaluate:

-- Ingredient requirements
-- Preparation cost
-- Profit margin
-- Special-order frequency
-- Customer demand

-If these sizes consistently generate very little revenue or margin, they could potentially be moved to a **special-order-only** option.
+The very low demand for X-Large and XX-Large sizes highlights a potential area for **menu and inventory optimization**.

+A possible recommendation would be to evaluate the cost, margin, ingredient requirements, and frequency of special orders for these sizes before deciding whether they should remain fully available or move toward a special-order model.

 ---